 One of the tools used to install packages on a Debian GNU/Linux system is

-a program called apt-get, from the
+the program apt, from the

 Other front-ends for package management, like aptitude